alexeilebedev/openacr/README.md

 ### Why Generate?

+Good algorithms and data structures for most problems are known.
+The problem is attaching them to an application.
+Usually the costs associated with using algorithms are:

+* Performance cost and complexity cost when using libraries.
+* Complexity cost due to symbol renamings (what happens with the C++ template sublanguage or with macro preprocessors).
+* Debugging and reliability cost when hand-coding algorithms.
+* Maintenance cost due to having too many lines of code (technical debt).
+* Unexpected changes in upstream generic libraries.

+#### Libraries Vs. Custom Code

 The motivation for writing generators is that writing code for reusability doesn't work.
 The reason it doesn't work is that the definition of correctness doesn't lie with the piece of reusable code -- it lies with the final application.
 And so the reusable code always offers to the application too much and at the same time not enough.
 You need a singly linked list, but the library uses a doubly linked list.
-You don't need a count of elements, but the library maintains that.
+You need an extra index, but the library author didn't anticipate it.
 You have your own strategy for memory management, but the library insists on its own.
-And you can't customize the library, since somebody else is using it, and they might need the feature.
+And you can't customize the library, since for every feature, there is already some user out there who needs it to stay the same.
 And when you update to the next version of the library, you get tons of features you didn't ask for.
 Code written for reusability rarely reaches its intended potential in terms of either performance or utility.

-Leaving aside reusability for a moment, as can be seen from real life examples, all high-performance systems are hand-coded due to highly specific requirements, and because it allows writing only what's needed, debugging that, and leaving it to run and do its job indefinitly.
-But hand-coding is difficult and requires a lot of debugging and chasing of memory errors and dangling pointers.
+Leaving aside reusability for a moment, as can be seen from real life examples, all high-performance systems are hand-coded due to highly specific requirements, and because it allows writing only what's needed, debugging that, and leaving it to run and do its job indefinitely.
+Yet hand-coding is difficult and requires a lot of debugging and chasing of memory errors and dangling pointers.

-Good algorithms and data structures for most problems are known.
-The problem is attaching them to the application without losing the performance to glue code, data format translations (such as what happens with libraries), or layers of obfuscation and symbol renamings (what happens with the C++ template sublanguage or with macro preprocessors).
+All of this may not matter when the problems are small and requirements negligible, but it really starts to matter when you are pushing against the limits of a single machine.
+The difference between code that runs in 1 millisecond and 10 milliseconds is eventually the difference between 10 servers and 100 servers.

+Thus we have a mini-max problem, which is the first sign of a problem worth solving.
+On one hand, we want maximally customizable code that does only what we want.
+On the other hand, we want to write and debug the minimal amount of code.

+#### Exponential Cost Of Software

 Software complexity models such as [COCOMO](https://en.wikipedia.org/wiki/COCOMO) estimate the defect rate to grow as an exponential function of number of source lines.
 This exponent should not be underestimated.
-It is about 1.2 for a national exchange with real-time and embedded constraints, meaning that to write 1,000 lines of code, it costs you 3,981 units of effort.
+It is about 1.2 for a national stock exchange with real-time and embedded constraints, meaning that to write 1,000 lines of code, it costs you 3,981 units of effort.
 And if you write 100,000 lines of code, you pay a full 1,000,000 units.
 This exponential nature of the cost of lines of code is closely related to the cost of borrowing money.